 - Loss of consortium.
 Pedestrian accidents can be so devastating that your loved one succumbs to their injuries.
 If this is the case for you and your family, you can recover compensation for the loss of the decedent’s love, companionship, and guidance, otherwise known as the loss of consortium.

 - Exemplary damages.
 You can expect to recover exemplary damages if there’s sufficient evidence that your accident was caused by another person’s willful intent to cause you harm.
 If this is found to be the case in a court proceeding regarding an accident, you might recover exemplary damages in addition to other forms of compensation.

 It goes without saying that pedestrian accidents occur throughout the U.S. each day.
 However, you may be interested to know the rate of pedestrian accidents and fatalities in the state of California.
 We’ve collected a small sample of statistics to show the severity of this issue in California:

 - According to the California Office of Traffic Safety (OTS), 893 pedestrians were killed on California roads in 2018.

 - Data collected by the Governors Highway Safety Association (GHSA) revealed that 519 pedestrians were killed in California between January and June of 2019.

 - The Insurance Institute for Highway Safety (IIHS) found that 6,205 pedestrians were killed across the U.S. in 2019.

 Contact an Irvine Pedestrian Accident Attorney

-If you’ve been injured in a pedestrian accident in Irvine, contact OnderLaw, LLC today.
+If you’ve been injured in a pedestrian accident in Irvine, contact OnderLaw today.
 Give us a call or contact us online to schedule a free consultation.